CIS Statistical Universe Workshops

 Seating is limited.
 A minimum of 20 attendees per session are needed to conduct these workshops.
 RSVPs would thus be greatly appreciated.

 Statistical Universe was acquired as part of the Libraries implementation of A Bridge to the Future: The Rutgers Digital Library Initiative, the Libraries' long-range plan.
-You may access Statistical Universe from the Libraries' Web site, either from within IRIS or by following the path Indexes/Indexes by Title/Statistical Universe.
+You may access Statistical Universe from the Libraries' Web site, either from within Library Catalog or by following the path Indexes/Indexes by Title/Statistical Universe.

 Posted Feb.
 28, 2000